Kevin Holden: Speedway career

 Kevin Holden was the nephew of Poole, Southampton and England rider Bill Holden and cousin to Paul Holden, who later rode for Weymouth juniors.
 Kevin rode in the top tier of British Speedway from 1972 to 1977, riding for various clubs.

-Kevin signed for Romford Bombers on 26 March 1970.
+Holden signed for Romford Bombers on 26 March 1970.
 In his first season he achieved an average of 4.65 and won the Best Pairs Gold Trophy with his race-partner Barry Crowson.
 In his second season with the 'Bombers' Holden emerged as their number one rider securing and end of season average of 8.95 along with winning the Skol Lager Trophy at Rye House and the Spring Cup Classic at Romford, both in April with 15 and 13 points respectively.
-On 26 June he made his Young England debut at Ipswich, contributing 8+3 points in a resounding victory over Young Sweden.
+On 26 June, he made his Young England debut at Ipswich, contributing 8+3 points in a resounding victory over Young Sweden.
 Again individual honours went his way in June first winning the Carnival Rosebowl at Romford with a 15-point maximum and then, in August, he finished second to Hugh Saunders, with 14 points, in the London Riders Championship.
-To top off his season Kevin gained more test caps in August, this time against a Young Czechoslovakia, top scoring with 15+1 and 14+1 at Ipswich.
-On 6 September he made his first division debut with Exeter, scoring 3 points in a defeat against Swindon.
+To top off his season, Holden gained more test caps in August, this time against a Young Czechoslovakia, top scoring with 15+1 and 14+1 at Ipswich.
+On 6 September he made his first division debut with Exeter, scoring three points in a defeat against Swindon.
 The Romford Bombers finished 12th in the second tier of British Speedway in 1971.
 He was selected for the Young England team that was to tour South Africa in the winter of 1971, however the tour was cancelled.

-With Romford closing Holden was transferred to West Ham in what was to be their final season.
+With Romford closing, Holden was transferred to West Ham in what was to be their final season.
 His season started well with a third place in a World Championship Preliminary Round at Peterborough in April and a second victory in the Skol Lager Trophy meeting at Rye House, taking a 15-point maximum.
 West Ham closed its doors on 23 May after a defeat against Hull.
-Kevin won the last ever race at Custom House, co-held the track record and averaged 8.17 points in his 12 outings with the club.
-Some of the team transferred to Barrow however Kevin opted to join Exeter Falcons in the first division.
+Holden won the last ever race at Custom House, co-held the track record and averaged 8.17 points in his 12 outings with the club.
+Some of the team transferred to Barrow, however Holden opted to join Exeter Falcons in the first division.

-On 5 June Holden beat Phil Woodcock in a run-off for the final Exeter team place and went on to score 6 points in their 51–27 victory over Ipswich.
+On 5 June, Holden beat Phil Woodcock in a run-off for the final Exeter team place and went on to score 6 points in their 51–27 victory over Ipswich.
 In September he took his first paid maximum in a victory over Wimbledon.
-Despite a poor season for the Falcons, Holden's debut year was a great success ending up 4th in the averages with a respectable 6.06.
+Despite a poor season for the Falcons, Holden's debut year was a great success ending up fourth in the averages with a respectable 6.06.

-Starting the 1973 with a new bike, Kevin's average dipped to 6.00 in a season where he was an ever-present in the Exeter first team which also included new signings Ivan Mauger and Scott Autrey.
+Starting the 1973 with a new bike, Holden's average dipped to 6.00 in a season where he was an ever-present in the Exeter first team which also included new signings Ivan Mauger and Scott Autrey.
 Holden was again disappointed that a trip to New Zealand was cancelled.